Canada - Gender equality

 At a glance

-In 2018, Canada spent US$2.4 billion (87%) of its bilateral allocable ODA on development activities that targeted gender equality as a principal or significant goal, according to the OECD Development Assistance Committee’s (DAC) gender equality policy marker (DAC average: 44%).
-This makes Canada the top funder of gender equality in relative terms (or seventh largest donor in absolute terms).
-Canada’s funding for gender equality has been steadily increasing since 2014 (barring a small dip in funding in 2016); most recently it increased by 21% from US$2.0 billion in 2017.
+In 2019, Canada spent US$2.2 billion (89%) of its bilateral allocable ODA on development activities that targeted gender equality as a principal or significant goal, according to the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee’s (DAC) gender equality policy marker (DAC average: 47%).
+This makes Canada the second-highest funder of gender equality in relative terms after only Iceland (or seventh largest donor in absolute terms).
+Since the implementation of its Feminist International Assistance Policy (FIAP) Canada’s funding for gender equality has increased.
+Between 2018 and 2019, however, gender-related funding fell by 8%.

 Gender policy marker: Projects which “advance gender equality and women’s empowerment or reduce discrimination and inequalities based on sex” are tagged in the OECD’s Creditor Reporting System (CRS) database.